Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Introduction

-This paper provides a demonstration of the sensing scheme for this technique using a 19\,m optical cavity without a magnetic field.
-A heterodyne detection system is used to read out the frequency changes between the cavity resonances.
-The ultimate goal of this prototype setup is to demonstrate that this technique is capable of achieving a sensitivity sufficient to measure \ac{VMB} using the magnet string assembled for the Any Light Particle Search II (ALPS\,II) at DESY in Hamburg, Germany.
-In ALPS\,II, 24 superconducting dipole magnets formerly used by the Hadron Electron Ring Accelerator (HERA) accelerator, each generating a 5.3\,T dipole field over 8.8\,m of length have been straightened and aligned to give a total $B^2 L$ of 5990\,$\rm T^2\cdot m$ \cite{albrecht2021straightening}.
-This would correspond to a predicted optical pathlength difference of $2.37\times10^{-20}$\,m between fields polarized parallel and perpendicular to the direction of the magnetic field.
-This magnet string would therefore be able to produce a \ac{VMB} signal hundreds of times larger than the current generation of experiments discussed earlier.
-Furthermore, ALPS\,II has shown it is possible to operate a high-finesse optical cavity whose eigenmode propagates through the bore of the magnet string.
-A characteristic modulation frequency of 0.3\,mHz was demonstrated in the ALPS\,II magnet string by ramping and discharging the current to generate 4 pulses over the course of 4 hours as is shown in Figure~\ref{fig:mag_T}.
-It may also be possible to increase this frequency up to 5\,mHz with upgrades to the system.
-Such low modulation frequencies present a challenge, as environmental noise tends to rapidly increase at lower frequencies.
+In ALPS\,II, 24 superconducting dipole magnets formerly used by the \ac{HERA}, each generating a 5.3\,T dipole field over 8.8\,m of length, have been straightened and aligned to give a total $B^2 L$ of 5990\,$\rm T^2\, m$ \cite{albrecht2021straightening}.
+This corresponds to a predicted optical path difference of $2.37\times10^{-20}$\,m between fields polarized parallel and perpendicular to the direction of the magnetic field.
+Comparing this to the magnets used in \ac{PVLAS} with a $\Delta B^2 L$ of 10\,$\rm T^2\, m$, the ALPS\,II magnet string would therefore be able to produce a \ac{VMB} signal nearly 600 times larger than the most sensitive \ac{VMB} experiment to date.
+A characteristic modulation frequency of 0.3\,mHz was demonstrated in the ALPS\,II magnet string by ramping and discharging the current to generate 4 cycles over the course of 4 hours, as shown in Figure~\ref{fig:mag_T}.
+It may be possible to increase this frequency up to 5\,mHz with upgrades to the system.
+Such low modulation frequencies present a challenge, as environmental noise tends to rapidly increase at lower frequencies \cite{ejlli2020pvlas}.

-The intrinsic birefringence noise of the cavity itself may also limit the sensitivity of the experiment at these frequencies as was the case in several of the previous generation of \ac{VMB} experiments.
-Current literature on the intrinsic birefringence noise of optical cavities appears to show that it has an \ac{ASD} that is inversely proportional to both the square root of the frequency and the $1/e^2$ beam radius of the cavity eigenmode on the mirror surface $w_0$ \cite{ejlli2020pvlas,YANG2025111660,PhysRevX.13.041002}.
-This noise level can be roughly predicted with the following equation.
+ALPS\,II has shown it is possible to operate a high-finesse optical cavity whose eigenmode propagates through the bore of the magnet string \cite{kozlowski2024designperformancealpsii}.
+The intrinsic birefringence noise of the cavity itself may also limit the sensitivity of the experiment at these frequencies, as has likely been the case in several previous \ac{VMB} experiments \cite{ejlli2020pvlas}.
+Current literature on the intrinsic birefringence noise of optical cavities appears to show that it has an \ac{ASD} that is inversely proportional to both the square root of the Fourier frequency and the $1/e^2$ beam radius ($w$) of the cavity eigenmode on the mirror surface \cite{ejlli2020pvlas,YANG2025111660,PhysRevX.13.041002}.
+The noise levels measured by previous experiments indicate that the intrinsic birefringence noise of the cavity will lead to an incoherent noise floor in our sensitivity to differential optical path length changes at a level of